-Whilst I couldn’t trust the accuracy of any of the 4 devices I tested.
-That said, the Garmin Index S2 was certainly the most believable and consistent.
+Whilst I couldn’t trust the accuracy of any of the 4 devices I tested, the Garmin Index S2 was certainly the most believable and consistent.
 I will continue to use it indefinitely.

 The Index S2 smart scales will work well for multiple family/team members and will work well when switched between multiple dwellings.
 I had zero issues with the data immediately getting to the correct Garmin Connect account and linking it onto the Apple environment was relatively straightforward, although there are few nuances with sharing data from Apple Health.